-We have audited the accompanying Consolidated Balance Sheets of Universal Biosensors, Inc. and its subsidiaries (the "Company") as of December 31, 2018 and 2017, and the related Consolidated Statements of Comprehensive Income/(Loss), Consolidated Statements of Changes in Stockholders' Equity and Comprehensive Income/(Loss), and the Consolidated Statements of Cash Flows for each of the two years in the period ended December 31, 2018, including the related Notes to Consolidated Financial Statements and financial statement schedule listed in the index appearing under Item 15(a)(2) (collectively referred to as the "consolidated financial statements").
-In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2018 and 2017, and the results of its operations and its cash flows for each of the two years in the period ended December 31, 2018 in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying Consolidated Balance Sheets of Universal Biosensors, Inc. and its subsidiaries as of December 31, 2017 and 2016, and the related Consolidated Statements of Comprehensive Income/(Loss), Consolidated Statements of Changes in Stockholders' Equity and Comprehensive Income/(Loss), and the Consolidated Statements of Cash Flows for each of the three years in the period ended December 31, 2017, including the related Notes to Consolidated Financial Statements and financial statement schedule listed in the index appearing under Item 15(a)(2) (collectively referred to as the "consolidated financial statements").
+In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of the Company as of December 31, 2017 and 2016, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2017 in conformity with accounting principles generally accepted in the United States of America.